blytkerchan/blytkerchan.github.io/_posts/2016-03-28-checked-output-iterator.markdown

 ---
 author: rlc
+categories:
+- Security
+- Programming
+- Software Development
+- Open Source Software
 comments: true
 date: 2016-03-28 00:54:19+00:00
 layout: post
-title: Checked output iterator
-wordpress_id: 3806
 tags:
 - checked iterators
 - iterators
+title: Checked output iterator
+wordpress_id: 3806
 ---

 While writing about security -- which takes a great deal of my time lately, which is one of the reasons I haven't updated my blog as often as I usually would -- I came to the conclusion that, while I recommend using STL algorithms, iterators and containers for safety purposes that doesn't solve the problem when the standard algorithms don't check the validity of their output ranges.